ROBROICH/AZURE_SYNAPSE_AND_SAP_SFLIGHT_DEMO/README.md

 Before creating the final DWH data models and data ingestion pipelines, certain SAP data model and customer specific data discovery and exploration tasks have typically to be executed:
 * Identify custom columns (Z-fields)
 * Filled and empty columns in SAP tables
-* Identify timestamp columns for CDC
+* Identify timestamp columns for Change Data Capture
-* Identify partition criteria
+* Identify partition criteria and filters for efficient data replication

 This scenario is fully integrated into Azure Synapse Workspaces using the following Azure data platform and Azure Synapse services and tools: